adobe/test-as-a-product-demo/README.md

 #### 1. Starting the Back-End
 To start the backend :
 1. Go to the directory `my-blog-backend`.
+2. Install the dependencies `npm i`
-2. Press `npm run dev`
+3. Press `npm run dev`

 Now you can test the system by running backend tests.

-#### 2. Starting the Front-End
+#### 2. Testing the Back-End
 To run the backend tests:
+1. go to project `e2e-tests/backend-tests/`
+2. Run tests by entering `mvn clean test`

+#### 3. Starting the Front-End
+To start the front-end application:
-1. Go to the directory `e2e-tests/backend-tests`.
+1. Go to the directory `my-blog`.
+2. Install the dependencies `npm i`
-2. Press `npm run dev`
+3. Press `npm run start`

 Now you can test the system by running backend tests.

-### Starting steps
+But you can see that it is running with the url http://localhost:3000/.

+#### 4. Front-end tests
-In order to get the project you need to perform the following steps:
+In order to start the cypress tests:
-1. open terminal
-2. got to `my-blog-backend`
-3. type `npm run dev`. _This starts the back-end node server._
-4. open another terminal
-5. go to directory my-blog
-6. type `npm run start`. _This starts the front-end react interface._

-## Testing
-We have both backend and frontend tests:

-### Back-end Tests
-To start the backend tests
-* go to project `e2e-tests/backend-tests/`
+1. go to project `e2e-tests/frontend-tests/fe-tests-cypress`
-* Run tests by entering `mvn clean test`

-### Front-end tests
+2. Install the dependencies `npm i`
-In order to start the cypress tests `npm run cy:run`.
+3. `npm run cy:run`.
 Other simply open cypress for manually assited running `npx cypress open`.